jaymecd/Jumple/README.md

 Don'n forget that `get()` return result of executed closure or parameter passed to `set()` method.

 If you would like to raw value from Jumple, you should use `raw()` method - it return same value as you have set.

+For testing purpose, to list all available values in container use `debug()` method, which will dump everything into console.

 **Jumple is free software under [MIT License](https://raw.github.com/jaymecd/Jumple/master/LICENSE).**